-The history of tidal energy is one that goes further back in time than many of us might realize.
+The history of tidal energy goes further back in time than many of us might realize.
 The truth is, we have long understood the power of flowing water.
 Despite this, we still need to work out how to harness this power on a vast scale.
 Perhaps a scale large enough to power entire communities or countries.

 Given the problems our world is facing, tidal energy is a renewable energy source that could completely change how we produce our energy needs.
 The UK, as an example, is an island.
 Surrounded by the ocean and fast-flowing tidal currents, the potential is undoubtedly there.

 Despite the potential challenges, tidal energy is not a new technology3.
 Similarly, it is not a new energy source because tidal energy has a long history.

 The reality is that tidal energy is nothing new.
 In fact, the history of tidal energy dates back to our earliest understanding of when it was first in 900 A.D.
 We can safely assume that we have been using tidal energy long before this time.

-Our predecessors created tidal power plants that made use of naturally occurring tidal basins.
+Our predecessors created tidal power plants using naturally occurring tidal basins.

 To harness its energy, they would build a barrage across the opening of the basin.
 This allowed one side of the basin to fill while the tide was rising.
 Once the tide dropped, they impounded the water before releasing it through a waterwheel.